manishdevraj/jboss2nagios/README.md

  check_mbean_collector [-h | --help]
  check_mbean_collector [-V | --version]

-  <host>           The server running JBoss.
+1. [host] The server running JBoss.
 Giving a comma separated list of hosts switches to a check for a singleton in a cluster.
-  <port>           The port the deployed collector MBean is listening to
+2. [port] The port the deployed collector MBean is listening to
-  <mbean_name>     The JMX name of the MBean that includes the attribute, e.g. jboss.system:type=ServerInfo
-                   Use the ${some.env} notation to refer to a JVM environment variable on the server.
+3. [mbean_name] The JMX name of the MBean that includes the attribute, e.g. ava.lang:type=Memory Use the ${some.env} notation to refer to a JVM environment variable on the server.
 In Nagios config files this must be escaped like this: $$\\{some.env}
-  <attribute_name> The name of the MBean attribute to retrieve, e.g. ActiveThreadCount
-                   Prefix with * to get the difference between two calls (delta). ${...} can be used.
+4. [attribute_name] The name of the MBean attribute to retrieve, e.g. HeapMemoryUsage Prefix with * to get the difference between two calls (delta). ${...} can be used.
-  <warning_level>  The level as a number from which on the WARNING status should be set
+5. [warning_level] The level as a number from which on the WARNING status should be set
-  <critical_level> The level as a number from which on the CRITICAL status should be set
+6. [critical_level] The level as a number from which on the CRITICAL status should be set

 SourceForge Project